zalo/MathUtilities/README.md

 ## Other experiments:

+### Nelder-Mead (Amoeba) Numerical Optimizer
+A general, n-dimensional implementation of [Nelder and Mead's numerical optimization method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) for minimizing cost functions.
+This is a popular optimization technique for problems with high-dimensionality and no gradient information.

 ### Linear Assignment
 A port of Roy Jonker's famous solution to the [Linear Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
-Allows you to take two arbitrary lists of objects (with a cost to pair each of them to each other), and to find the globally optimal pairing betweeing your lists.
+Allows you to take two arbitrary lists of objects (with a cost to pair objects in each of them to each other), and to find the globally optimal pairing betweeing objects in these lists.
 Extremely handy.

 ### Linear Blend Skinning
 A reference implementation that demonstrates how to apply bone motions to a model using the data contained within a skinned mesh renderer.
 As they say, there is more than one way to skin a mesh.